Tirthak10/TryHackMe-CTF-Player/README.md

-# TryHackMe-CTF-Player
+# 🛡️ TryHackMe CTF Player - C++ Fun Project

- A fun C++ project that shows my TryHackMe alias and ranking.
+Welcome to a small, fun C++ project that prints out my TryHackMe alias, global ranking, and some motivation to keep hacking and learning cybersecurity!

+This is purely a light-hearted, personal project to show off my TryHackMe progress and add a hacker-themed twist to a basic C++ console program.

+---

+## 🧾 Output